We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 If you mainly need a business credit card, you may be better off with something else.
 It isn’t really even a corporate credit card since you cannot carry a balance.
 The term “Divvy credit card” is really a misnomer.

-Of course, if you need an account reporting to your business credit, the credit builder may be a good option.
+Of course, if you need another account reporting to your business credit, you can check out our other options as well.

 Just remember, you definitely need more than one account reporting to build strong business credit.Try Divvy